-It's called platelet-rich plasma, aka PRP, says Joshua Zeichner, the director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City.
-Here's how it works: "Our blood is made of two main components, red blood cells, and plasma," he says.
-"The plasma contains white blood cells and platelets, which are rich in growth factors."
+According to Joshua Zeichner, the director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City, it is known as platelet-rich plasma or PRP.
+This is how it goes: Red blood cells and plasma are the two major building blocks of our blood, he explains.
+White blood cells and platelets, which are abundant in growth factors, are found in plasma.

-The use of PRP is "a great treatment option for hair loss because it has a number of scientifically based articles showing its efficacy increasing hair count, hair thickness, and the growth phase of the hair cycle," says Neil Sadick, a board-certified dermatologist in New York City and the director of the Sadick Research Group for understanding and treating hair loss.
+The administration of PRP is "a beneficial option for hair loss because it has a number of scientifically supported articles showing its efficacy increasing hair count, hair thickness, and the growth phase of the hair cycle," claims Neil Sadick, a board-certified dermatologist in New York City and the director of the Sadick Research Group for comprehending and treating hair loss.

-In her Washington, D.C., practice, board-certified dermatologist Tina Alster combines PRP with other clinically proven solutions for hair loss, including oral supplementation (like Best of Beauty winner Nutrafol) and topicals like Rogaine.
+Board-certified dermatologist Tina Alster of Washington, D.C., mixes PRP with other clinically tested treatments for hair loss in her practice, including oral supplements (like Best of Beauty winner Nutrafol) and topicals like Rogaine.

 It might sound scary (blood draws and needles?!), but for the most part, there's no real risk associated with PRP.
 "Most patients get injections without any numbing, as there is minimal discomfort," says Zeichner.
 "However, cool air or ice packs may be used to minimize pain."
 In the event there is any discomfort, Tylenol after the procedure is also recommended.
 Bruising can occur but usually resolves within a week or two.

-Anyone experiencing hair loss is essentially a good candidate for PRP treatments, but those with early hair loss tend to respond best, says Sadick.
-"PRP is best used for patients with androgenic alopecia, which is a genetically determined type of hair thinning that typically occurs along the top of the head," adds Zeichner.
-In women, this might look like a widening part with normal hair thickness at the back of the head.
+Anyone experiencing trouble with hair growth is essentially a good candidate for PRP treatment for hair loss, however, early hair loss sufferers typically react the best, according to Sadick.
+"PRP is best used for patients with androgenic alopecia, which is a genetically determined type of hair thinning that typically occurs along the top of the head," continues Zeichner.
+This may resemble a widening part in a woman with thick, typical hair at the rear of the head.

 For best results, consistency is key.
 Treatments are typically performed once a month for the first three to four months, and then every three to six months thereafter, depending on the individual patient's response and results.
 Following this protocol, anticipated results can first be seen within two to three months, says Sadick.

-Like we said, it's important to keep in mind that PRP can, and should, be a part of a multifaceted program to treat hair thinning and loss.
-Your dermatologist may prescribe you spironolactone or finasteride to help promote hair regrowth as well if you are post-menopausal, says Zeichner.
+As we said, it's important to keep in mind that PRP can, and should, be a part of a multifaceted program to treat hair thinning and loss.
+Your dermatologist may prescribe you spironolactone or finasteride to help promote hair regrowth as well if you are postmenopausal, says Zeichner.